 The fuck is this with the first track?

-Because Solomon Seed starts with this weird chant, seemingly from one of them nightmare YouTube videos and I just wondered where the fuck this would all end up.
-But then – luckily – #metal takes over quickly and we are back on track.
+Because Solomon Seed starts with this weird chant, seemingly from one of them nightmare YouTube videos.
+And I just wondered where this would all end up.
+But then – luckily – metal takes over quickly, and we are back on track.
 With a tacky chorus to boot – good grief.
-Interesting start for Gabriel is Rising thrashily making its entrance, but then falling back into a more mainstream song structure.
+An interesting start for Gabriel is Rising that thrashily makes its entrance but then falls back into a more mainstream song structure.

 You know, I usually hate rehashed songs from other people with a passion.
-But exceptions confirm the rule, don’t they.
+But exceptions confirm the rule, don’t they?
 The Stefan Korkolis cover of Sign of the Scorpion back from the ’80s called Scorpio is really well done.
 In English this time, no kidding.
-Chronicles of Light (the title song) all of a sudden takes a grungy, kind of doomish turn.
-Complete with some island cheese on this #metal platter of theirs, but I like the downturned beauty of this track.
+Chronicles of Light (the title song) all of a sudden takes a sludgy, kind of doomy turn.
+Complete with some island cheese on this metal platter of theirs, but I like the downturned beauty of this track.
 The juicy solo just rounds it up well.

-Arrayan Path delivers a varied bag of island infused #metal, seasoned with a still reasonable amount of cheese.
+Arrayan Path delivers a varied bag of island-infused metal, seasoned with a still reasonable amount of cheese.
 Chronicles of Light is by and large a good one in the Power Metal line, but not one that would blow me out of the water at every turn of the road.

 Sometimes I would have preferred a tad more grip to the tracks, a few more itches to scratch.
 Yet, the record is powerful enough to keep your attention and rock you around some.
 And it is generally a pleasure to listen to.